The Gandhi imprint: India's cinematic muse down the ages | Devdiscourse

 Other films of the era recall the complex idealism that Gandhi represented.
-The 1957 Dilip Kumar starrer "Naya Daur" deals with the man versus machine debate.
-And V Shantaram's "Do Ankhen Barah Haath", released the same year, focuses on the rehabilitation of six criminals by a humane jail warden.
+The 1957 "Naya Daur" deals with the man versus machine debate.
+"Do Ankhen Barah Haath", released the same year, focuses on the rehabilitation of six criminals by a humane jail warden.
 More recently, "Lage Raho Munnabhai" gave new meaning to "Gandhigiri" through the story of a simple-hearted goon who finds guidance in Gandhi's teachings.

-Indian heroes until the 1980s were modelled on Gandhian ideology, taking up the torch of socialism, fighting oppression and abstaining from materialistic pursuits such as money and sex, according to Sanjay Suri, journalist and author of "A Gandhian Affair: India's Curious Portrayal of Love in Cinema".
-"The hero must mandatorily be shown to face wealth to then turn away from it.
-He must be shown to face sexual possibilities to then turn away from these two.
-In this double about-turn lies his heroism," Suri writes.
+Indian heroes until the 1980s were modelled on Gandhian ideology, taking up the torch of socialism, fighting oppression and abstaining from materialistic pursuits such as money and sex, according to Sanjay Suri, author of "A Gandhian Affair: India's Curious Portrayal of Love in Cinema". "... the hero must mandatorily be shown to face wealth to then turn away from it.
+Two, he must be shown to face sexual possibilities to then turn away from those too," Suri writes.

 There is an entire genre of films based on chapters from Gandhi's life.
 The most famous -- and most successful -- is Richard Attenborough's 1983 Oscar winner "Gandhi" with Ben Kingsley in the central role.
 While "Gandhi" takes a sweeping view of Gandhi's life, right till his assassination, many films have chosen to focus on specific phases.